Setup Guide

 Step 6.
 Alerts

-FireTail's alerting system enables you to monitor your API and AI environments for abnormal activity, policy violations, or predefined thresholds.
+FireTail's alerting system enables you to monitor your AI environments for abnormal activity, policy violations, or predefined thresholds.

 You can define two types of alerts: